 On the "Installation type" screen, if we want Ubuntu to be our sole operating system, we select the "Erase disk and install Ubuntu" option.

-The safest method, which we will cover in this guide, is selecting "Something else".
+The safest method, which we will cover in this guide, is selecting "Something else," provided we have manually created the proper partitions in Windows.

 We check to format the partition and select "/" as the mount point.